gizelecardoso/quote-editor-hotwire/README.md

     - When we don't have quotes in the list, the empty state is visible
     - The best part is that we could achieve this behavior with CSS only!

 ___

+## Chapter 9 - Another CRUD controller with Turbo Rails

+1. Create a model named LineItemDate with a date field and a reference to the quote it belongs to.
+We add this reference because each line item date belongs to a quote, and each quote has many line item dates

+    ```ruby
+    bin/rails generate model LineItemDate quote:references date:date
+    ```

+___